ISO 14001:2026 Clause 8

 Explained: Operation

 Clause 8 of ISO 14001 is about putting environmental plans into operation.
-In plain English, this means the organisation must control the activities, processes and emergency situations that can affect environmental performance or compliance obligations.
+In plain English, this means the organisation must control the activities, processes, externally provided products and services, and emergency situations that can affect the Environmental Management System and its intended outcomes.

 What is ISO 14001 Clause 8 trying to achieve?